KatherineMichel/digital-commonplace/README.md

 GitHub Hotkeys
 https://twitter.com/shl/status/1146205870293835778 | Sahil Lavingia on Twitter: "apple+Q… "
 https://twitter.com/_ericelliott/status/1163240418806575105 | Eric Elliott on Twitter: "GitHub has useful hotkeys.
-To see them, type `?` on any GitHub page. #code #JavaScript" / Twitter https://twitter.com/hbasraouii/status/1174095327714037768 | Hamza Basraoui on Twitter: "@natfriedman This and 'l' to jump to a line in your code are time savers." / Twitter https://twitter.com/natfriedman/status/1174093497017630721 | Nat Friedman on Twitter: "GitHub pro tip: press `t` on a repo's code view to activate the file finder!" / Twitter
+To see them, type `?` on any GitHub page. #code #JavaScript" / Twitter

-https://twitter.com/github/status/1189320513543397376 | GitHub on Twitter: "Want to open a new repository or gist in seconds? ➡ https://t.co/nIjVU2f4y0, https://t.co/unFGnzp8WW, https://t.co/yJFm9eM7Hh And go! https://t.co/69wpxZFUK5" / Twitter
 -->

 ## Visual Studio Code